-This Directors' Report tells of the progress of your Society in 2021 and I am very proud of what has been accomplished through what has been another challenging year.
-The financial performance demonstrates that we continue to keep your money safe whilst providing mortgages to our Members at a fair price, including those with complex financial circumstances.
+This Directors' Report tells of the progress of your Society in 2022 and I am very proud of what has been accomplished through what has been another challenging year, partly due to the number and scale of interest rate changes.
+The financial performance is strong and is discussed elsewhere in this report.